VBoxTool

 Configuration file /etc/vboxtool/machines.conf:

-- Each line in this file is a separate machine.
+- each line in this file is a separate machine

-- Structure of each line: <session name>,<vrdp port>,<host port>-<guest port>|...
+- structure of each line: <session name>,<vrde-port>,<host port>-<guest port>|...

-- Lines can be commented out by '#'
+- lines can be commented out by '#'

 Example for /etc/vboxtool/machines.conf: